RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 No statement reconciliation capability

 An LLM can summarize a statement, but it cannot reconcile one.
-Reconciliation requires extracting structured line items from an unstructured PDF, querying your ERP for the status of each invoice, performing fuzzy matching across reference numbers and amounts, and generating a detailed status breakdown.
+Reconciliation requires extracting structured line items from an unstructured document, querying your ERP for the status of each invoice, performing fuzzy matching across reference numbers and amounts, and generating a detailed status breakdown.
 That's an end-to-end workflow, not a prompt you can hand to a generic model.

 Side by Side Comparison